 There is no secret about my passion for independent businesses.
-Even if “local” means to be miles away from Birmingham, where I live.
+Even if “local” means being miles away from Birmingham, where I live.

-During my last trip to Cornwall this month, I have stayed in Talland Bay, also passing by Looe, Polperro, Fowey, Polruan and the Eden Project (in Par).
+During my last trip to Cornwall this month, I stayed in Talland Bay, also passing by Looe, Polperro, Fowey, Polruan, and the Eden Project (in Par).
 I made the most of it and tried to buy locally as much as possible.

 To be honest, it’s not a difficult task for me because it is fairly easy to find everything that is needed from local shops.
 Especially in Cornwall where everything is fresh and quality.

-Remember that every time you choose an independent souvenir shop, coffee or any other kind of store, you are helping the local economy and/or families around to keep their businesses up.
+Remember that every time you choose an independent souvenir shop, coffee, or any other kind of store, you are helping the local economy and/or families around to keep their businesses up.
 Not to mention that the variety of products are incomparable.
 And if you are looking for accommodation, Cornish Secrets is a great choice as well if you are looking to stay in a Cornwall cottage.

 So let’s see my list of favourites during this mini-holiday break: